codedthinking/bead.zip/docs/README.md

-# Bead Documentation Website
+# bead Documentation Website

-This is the Jekyll-based documentation website for Bead.
+This is the Jekyll-based documentation website for bead.

 ## Local Development